ciesin-geospatial/TOPSTSCHOOL-SPHYNX/docs/source/_documentation/_tutorials/_001-basics/must-have-accounts.rst

 .. note::

-    If you already have a GitHub account, you can skip this guide and checkout things to do to :ref:`secure-your-github-account` below.
+    If you already have a GitHub account, you can skip this guide and checkout things to do to :ref:`securing-your-github-account` below.

+.. _creating-github-account:

 Creating GitHub Account
 ===============================================================================